This article is part of our larger real estate investing guide available here.

 For many, real estate investing is uncharted territory.
 Unlike stocks and bonds — often called “traditional assets” — real estate is considered an “alternative asset,” historically expensive and difficult to access and afford — until recently.

 But just because investing in real estate may be an unfamiliar investment opportunity doesn’t mean that it should be avoided.
-When approached correctly, real estate can offer a lucrative and reliable way to generate substantial returns both over the short term and the long term.
-Real estate can create a consistent income stream while supplementing your portfolio with unique benefits, including appreciation potential, portfolio diversification, and tax advantages.
+Real estate can offer a lucrative and reliable way to earn substantial returns over both the near term and long term.
+And it can supplement your portfolio with unique benefits including portfolio diversification, and tax advantages (as discussed below).

-Despite obvious upsides, real estate can seem intimidating without an obvious starting point.
+Despite obvious upsides, investing in real estate can seem intimidating without an obvious starting point.
 That doesn’t have to be the case, though.
-In this article, we discuss the fundamentals of real estate investing, including nine different ways that you can get started right away.
+In this article, we discuss the fundamentals of real estate investing, including eight different ways that you can get started right away.

 So, first things first: what is real estate investing?